e5l/hallucinate/README.md

 # Hallucinate

-Infinity image feed based on a single prompt to a language model and sdxl turbo.
+Infinity image feed based on a single prompt.
+The prompt variations are generated using a language model.
+Images produced by SDXL turbo.

 ## Screenshot